 China renews orange alert for drought

 BEIJING, Aug.
-24 (Xinhua) -- China's national observatory on Wednesday renewed an orange alert for drought as heatwaves continued in many regions.
+25 (Xinhua) -- China's national observatory continued to issue an orange alert for drought on Thursday as heatwaves persist in multiple regions.

 Parts of Jiangsu, Anhui, Henan, Hubei, Zhejiang, Fujian, Jiangxi, Hunan, Guizhou, Chongqing, Sichuan, Shaanxi, Gansu and Tibet suffered from moderate to severe droughts, according to the National Meteorological Center.

-While precipitation in sections of the Yellow River and Huaihe River, and parts of Jiangsu, Anhui and the Sichuan Basin will ease the droughts in the next three days, high temperatures and dry weather will linger in the other regions.
+Moderate to heavy rainfalls are forecast to ease droughts in some parts of Henan, Anhui, Jiangsu, Zhejiang, Fujian and Sichuan over the next three days, while high temperatures and dry weather will linger in the other regions, said the center.

 China has a four-tier, color-coded weather warning system, with red representing the most severe warning, followed by orange, yellow and blue.